 Similarly, students can develop their understanding that multiplication and division are inverse operations (for example, \(4 \times 5 = 20 \) and \(20 \div 5 = 4 \)).
 Students can do a variety of activities to develop their understanding of multiplication as repeated addition (for example, \(3 \times 7 \) gives the same result as \(7 + 7 + 7\)) and division as repeated subtractions or repeated additions (for example, \(24 \div 6 \) can be determined by observing that it is possible to perform, from 24, 4 successive subtractions of 6 or that it is possible to carry out, starting from 0, 4 successive additions of 6 to arrive at 24).

-Students can perform various activities to discover the main properties of each of the operations.
-For example, they can combine 5 sets of 4 cubes and 4 sets of 5 cubes and find that the result is the same (\(5 \times 4 = 4 \times 5 \); commutative property of multiplication) .
+Students should engage in various activities to discover the main properties of each of the operations.
+For example, they can combine 5 sets of 4 cubes and 4 sets of 5 cubes and find that the result is the same (\(5 \times 4 = 4 \times 5 \); commutative property of multiplication).
 Understanding this property can make it easier to learn basic number facts, among other things.

-As students develop an understanding of basic arithmetic operations, they are able to use the relationships between these operations to solve problems.
+As students develop an understanding of basic mathematical operations, they are able to use the relationships between these operations to solve problems.
 For example, to divide 12 pieces of candy equally, they can use a variety of strategies based on any of the operations, such as:

 • 2 sets of 6 candies since \(12 \div 6 = 2 \);